1965 French Grand Prix

 As Sebastian Vettel led home Lewis Hamilton and Jenson Button in a largely uneventful race, the story was all about a spectacular accident between Mark Webber and the Lotus of Heikki Kovalainen.

 The safety car was inevitably deployed and as it was coming out of the pit lane, Hamilton overtook it.
 It took nearly 20 laps for stewards to issue him a drive-through penalty, by which time he’d benefited enough to not lose a position thanks to Kamui Kobayashi’s Sauber holding up the rest of the field.
-The delay in making the penalty decision led Ferrari and Fernando Alonso (who finished was running behind Hamilton before the safety car but ended up eighth) to accuse the FIA of “fixing” the result.
+The delay in making the penalty decision led Ferrari and Fernando Alonso (who was running just behind Hamilton before the safety car but ended up eighth) to accuse the FIA of “fixing” the result.

 Carlo Facetti (born 1935) entered the 1974 Italian GP in a Brabham, but failed to qualify for the race by seven-tenths of a second.